-The best ever Vegan Brownie Recipe!
+The best ever homemade Vegan Brownies Recipe!
 Rich, ultra chocolatey, chewy brownie perfection.

 You know that feeling you get when you find your missing earring on the floor or a stranger tells you your hair looks superb or you finally clean your shower?
 These brownies are like all those things happening at once by some strange cosmic coincidence of foodgasmness.

-It’s hard to write so many words about the these brownies when they leave ya so damn SPEECHLESS.
+It's hard to write so many words about these brownies when they leave ya so SPEECHLESS.

 I use these instant espresso granules and I don't recommend skipping this ingredient because it really enhances the chocolate flavor.
 I bought mine at Whole Foods.